SuperOfficeDocs/superoffice-docs/docs/en/api/custom-objects/index.md

 If any visible Extra table contains field pointing to entity(Company, Contact, Sale, Project, Request, Activity) we include it as a “top” node to select from in selections.

 In the [learn][1] section you can learn more about what Custom Objects are, the concept behind it, and how you can work with Extra Tables and Extra Fields through the SuperOffice UI.
-It also contains information about the [Extra fields][7] themselves and how they are different from User [Defined fields][6], and should give you the basic building blocks for creating your own ExtraTable and ExtraFields.
+It also contains information about the [Extra fields][7] themselves and how they are different from [User Defined fields][6], and should give you the basic building blocks for creating your own ExtraTable and ExtraFields.
+We also have an own section on how to work with and search for data based on user defined fields through the webservices [here][10]

 This section will focus on the API-part of working with Custom Objects, and help understand how the underlying agents can be used to both [ReadRow][2], [InsertRow][3], [UpsertRow][4], [DeleteRow][5] rows in an ExtraTable.